Gwagwalada

-Gwagwalada is a local government area in the Federal Capital Territory in Nigeria.
-Gwagwalada serves as the traditional headquarters of the Bassa people in FCT - Abuja, with the Agụma of Gwagwalada, HRH Alhaji Muhammadu Magaji as the Chairman, Traditional Council of Chiefs, Gwagwalada Area Council.
+Gwagwalada is a city and local government area in the Federal Capital Territory in Nigeria.
+Gwagwalada serves as the traditional headquarters of the Bassa people in FCT, with their traditional leader known as the Agụma, currently held by HRH Alhaji Muhammadu Magaji.

 Gwagwalada has an area of 1,043 km^{2} and a population of 157,770 at the 2006 census.
 It is projected to have a 6.26% growth between 2020 and 2025, the largest increase on the African continent.

 History

 Before the creation of Federal Capital Territory, Gwagwalada was under the Kwali District of the former Abuja emirate now Suleja emirate.

 Gwagwalada was created on 15 October 1984.
 Its official population figure of 158,618 people at the 2006 census.
 The relocation of the seat of government from Lagos to Abuja in 1992 and the recent demolition of illegal structures within the Federal City Center brought a massive influx of people into the area being one of the fastest growing urban centers in the Federal Capital Territory.
 The population of the area has grown to over 1,000,000 people.
-Gwagwalada is one of the five local government areas of the Federal Capital Territory of Nigeria, together with Abaji, Kuje, Bwari, and Kwali; the Federal Capital Territory also includes the city of Abuja.
+Gwagwalada is one of the six local government areas of the Federal Capital Territory of Nigeria, together with Abuja Municipal (AMAC), Abaji, Kuje, Bwari, and Kwali; the Federal Capital Territory also includes the city of Abuja.
 Gwagwalada has an area of 1069.589 km^{2}.

+Gwagwalada is also the title of a song by Nigerian musician Kizz Daniel released in 2023.

 Administrative structure

-Gwagwalada is administered by an Executive Chairman elected through adult suffrage.
+Gwagwalada is made of a single district and ten wards.
+It is administered by an Executive Chairman elected through adult suffrage.
 The Council is composed of ten elected councilors representing the ten wards of the Council, namely: Zuba, Ibwa, Dobi Kutunku, Tunga Maje, Gwako, Paikonkore, Ikwa, Quarters and Central.

 The postal code of the area is 902101.